zw-SIMM/SFTLLMs_for_ChemText_Mining/README.md

 ## 🖊 Datasets and Codes

-Preprocessed data and fine-tuning codes have been placed in corresponding folders:
+Preprocessed data， fine-tuning codes， README workflows have been placed in corresponding folders:

 - ```Paragraph2Comound/```